-One such deserving group is the Urban Affairs Coalition (UAC), where Wescott CEO and Founder Grant Rawdin, Chair Emeritus of UAC’s Board of Directors, currently serves as Vice Chair.
-Recently, Grant had the opportunity to connect with Sharmain Matlock-Turner, President and CEO of the Urban Affairs Coalition, to discuss how the Coalition emerged as a home for non-profits, and the preeminent resource for social entrepreneurs and catalyst for social change in Philadelphia.
+The Urban Affairs Coalition (UAC) is a home for non-profits, and the preeminent resource for social entrepreneurs and catalyst for social change in Philadelphia.
+Wescott Founder and CEO, Grant Rawdin, is Chair Emeritus of UAC’s Board of Directors and currently serves as Vice Chair.
+He recently had the opportunity to connect with Sharmain Matlock-Turner, President and CEO of the Urban Affairs Coalition, to discuss the Coalition’s work.

 The Urban Affairs Coalition was founded in 1968 in the wake of the tragic assassination of Dr. Martin Luther King, Jr. with a bold mission: to unite the community in hope and address inequalities.
 “This great hope for unity took the form of a collaboration of business, community, labor and government leaders creating solutions to build bridges in our great community.
 What was born out of a great tragedy more than 50 years ago flourished into a network of more than 80 diverse partnerships and programs,” shared Sharmain.
 “It is this hunger for unity and equality, even in the face of great adversity, that fuels our efforts today.”

 We can get more done together than separately.
 The partners that comprise the Urban Affairs Coalition are diverse in background and purpose, but united in the belief that together they can change the world.
 “Our job as leaders in the Coalition is to give partners the resources and guidance to bring change effectively and safely,” said Grant.
 This deep conviction and commitment empowers the partners of the Coalition to serve more than 250,000 people annually in Philadelphia.
 That means tackling some of our most pressing inequalities: housing, education, and access to food, healthcare and employment.